Battle of Sailor's Creek: Humphreys v. Gordon: Battle of Lockett's Farm

 Gordon's running battle with Humphreys was stopped by the slow-moving wagon train at Deatonville, making it necessary for his corps to make a stand.
 Crook had sent a cavalry brigade to help the II Corps fight Gordon at Deatonville, but Gordon's infantry and Rooney Lee's cavalry drove them off.

 Regis DeTrobriand's division met Confederate Brigadier General James A. Walker's division and after a brief artillery duel, watched the survivors run up hill and defend themselves from the crest.
 Seven Union regiments charged Walker's position in an effort to silence his artillery, taking many casualties.
 The 17th Maine Infantry Regiment under Major Charlie Mattocks led a charge against the 21st North Carolina Infantry Regiment, taking their flag and about 300 prisoners.
 DeTrobriand's other regiments picked up another 100 prisoners, flags and wagons as they also took the hill and, when they did, they sent some shells in the direction of the retreating Confederates.
 DeTrobriand's division occupied Deatonville, finding many arms and artillery pieces and much ammunition left behind by the Confederates.

 After Lieutenant General Ewell diverted the wagon trains to the Jamestown Road to the north, Major General Gordon's corps followed them, covering the wagons as the Union II Corps continued to pursue close behind.
 After some fighting at the Holt's Corner junction of the two roads, Humphreys's and Gordon's corps continued to fight over another 3 mi.

 The double bridges over Little Sailor's Creek and Big Sailor's Creek just before they merged were broken down, stranding hundreds of wagons and blocking Gordon's line of march.
 The II Corps came on quickly and after some resistance, Gordon's corps fell back.
 Fighting stopped at dark and many of Gordon's men escaped, some reaching High Bridge with Gordon that night.
-Gordon reported that his disorganized men marched the entire night and that "many through their guns away."
+Gordon reported that his disorganized men marched the entire night and that "many threw their guns away."